Exeter pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Exeter right now?

-On 25 June 2026, overall pollen levels in Exeter are moderate.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Exeter are low.
+Cypress is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Exeter tomorrow?

-On 26 June 2026, pollen conditions in Exeter will be similar to today, with grass at medium levels
+On 17 July 2026, pollen conditions in Exeter will be similar to today, with cypress at low levels, grass at low levels

 Is pollen expected to decrease in Exeter this week?